thomasgassmann/eth-cheatsheets/visual-computing/main.typ

 - *Implicit surfaces*, surface: zeros of a function
 We need to store textures as bitmaps, hence parameterizing complex surfaces.

-Manifolds: surface homeomorphic to disk, closed manifolds divids space into two.
+Manifolds: surface homeomorphic to disk, closed manifolds divids space into two., in manifold mesh there are at most two faces sharing an edge

 *Mesh data structures*: Locations, how vertices are connected, attributes such as normals, color etc. Must support rendering, geometry queries, modifications.
 E.g.
 - Triangle list (list of 3 points, redundant, e.g. STL).